Exploring the Top Attractions of London's Kew Gardens

 Tips and Tactics: How to Make the Most of Your Visit to Kew Gardens

-Garden Guides: An excellent series of printed guides are available for purchase (and sometimes for free) prior to your visit or from the Kew Gardens shops, including maps, apps, and souvenir guides.
+- Garden Guides: An excellent series of printed guides are available for purchase (and sometimes for free) prior to your visit or from the Kew Gardens shops.
+These include maps, apps, and souvenir guides.
 Discounts for these guides are offered when purchasing tickets online.

-Events: Be sure to check Kew Gardens' online calendar prior to your visit for useful information regarding special events and closures (see their website link below).
+- Events: Be sure to check Kew Gardens' online calendar prior to your visit for useful information regarding special events and closures (see their official website link below).

 Getting to Kew Gardens

 - By Underground: Kew Gardens Station is connected to London's Underground network via the District Line and is just a few minutes' walk from the attraction.

 - By Train: South West Trains operate direct to Kew Bridge Station from Waterloo (via Vauxhall and Clapham Junction).
 For further details, including special two-for-one admissions, visit www.nationalrail.co.uk.

 - By Road: Kew Gardens is well signposted from Kew and Richmond (the postal code for GPS systems is TW9 3AB).
 But, as is so often the case in London, public transit is convenient, inexpensive, safe, and reliable.

 - Parking: On-site parking is limited (paid), and some free parking is available on Kew Road (A307) after 10am.

 While a visit to Kew Gardens can easily swallow up the best part of a day, if you do find yourself in a position to explore a little further afield, you'll be well rewarded for the effort.
 Two excellent museums close by are the London Museum of Water and Steam, with its collection of working steam engines, and the Musical Museum, located at Kew Bridge, with its superb collection of automated musical instruments.